 \begin{definition}[\Count] In any quantum money scheme $\MS$, $\Count$ is a procedure that takes a \emph{key} and a number of alleged quantum money states and runs the verification algorithm on them one by one and outputs the number of valid quantum states that passed verification.

-In a private quantum money scheme, $\Count$ implicitly takes $\sk$ generated using $\keygen(\secparam)$ as \emph{key} whereas in a comparison-based public quantum money scheme instead, $\Count$ takes the wallet as \emph{key} (where the wallet is initialized to a valid coin using $\bank(\sk)$).
-In case of all public quantum money schemes, \emph{key} is the public key $\ket{v}$ generated by $\pkkeygen(\sk)$.
+In a private quantum money scheme, $\Count$ implicitly takes $\sk$ generated using $\keygen(\secparam)$ as \emph{key} whereas in a comparison-based public quantum money scheme instead, $\Count$ takes the wallet as \emph{key} (where the wallet is initialized to a valid coin using $\bank(\sk)$) for (public) verification.
+In the case of all other public quantum money schemes, \emph{key} is the public key $\ket{v}$ generated by $\pkkeygen(\sk)$.

-In case of public quantum coin with private verification there are two $\Count$ operations - one for the public verification and the other for the private verification.
+In the case of public quantum coin with private verification there are two $\Count$ operations - one for the public verification and the other for the private verification.

 \end{definition}